vendia/blog/posts/2023-01-11-distributed-ledger-challenges-and-solutions.md

 - **Customers** – A distributed ledger is the most effective way for companies to share information about [customer behavior](https://www.vendia.com/blog/what-is-customer-360-with-vendia).
 For example, Company A and Company B may both be a favorite of Customer Z. Company A may be able to learn more about Customer Z based on its behavior with Customer B. More interestingly, by collaborating, Company A and Company B can provide a differentiating experience for Customer Z.
 - **Pets** – After a natural disaster, pets are often separated from their owners.
 Reuniting those pets is [one beneficial outcome](https://www.vendia.com/blog/connecting-pets-humans) of bringing together lost and found information from leading shelter management systems.
 Similarly, when a lost pet is found, having a simple way to look up its vaccination status, veterinary care provider, and even (if authorized) its home address can be critical.

-## Vendia is driving innovation in chain of custody and multi-party data sharing patterns
+## Vendia is driving innovation with chain of custody and multi-party data sharing patterns

 The chain of custody and multi-party data sharing patterns are ubiquitous across industries.
 Because of that, Vendia is driving innovation in industries like [financial services](https://www.vendia.com/blog/fintech-innovation-mortgage-servicing) and insurance, automotive and semiconductor manufacturing, travel and hospitality, healthcare and pharmaceuticals, and nonprofit spaces.
 These two essential patterns can solve many [longstanding challenges](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/tech-forward/data-ecosystems-made-simple) elegantly.

-What's been missing is a comprehensive platform that can be used to create a chain of custody or multi-party data sharing solution — one that includes all of the benefits of distributed ledger, the scale and resilience of the cloud, and that's accessible through low-code APIs.
+What's been missing is a comprehensive platform that can be used to create chain of custody or multi-party data sharing solutions — one that includes all of the benefits of distributed ledger, the scale and resilience of the cloud, and that's accessible through low-code APIs.
 Now that our platform exists, companies can focus on creating these solutions with [Vendia Share](https://www.vendia.com/product).
 For instance, supply chain [visibility and predictability](https://www.youtube.com/watch?v=e97fpHcqTg4) will improve with the delegation of [traceability](https://www.vendia.com/blog/5-patterns-for-successful-data-traceability) to a decentralized platform.
 [Customer information](https://fast.wistia.net/embed/channel/d1mxqbj9xw?wchannelid=d1mxqbj9xw&wmediaid=6ujrd8iwnt) will be more easily shared across alliance partners to [disrupt entire industries](https://vendia.wistia.com/medias/7owrco9oa2), from retail to corporate travel.
 And more and more use cases across industries will be in play, thanks to the two simple patterns at the heart of what we do here at Vendia.

 ## Explore your use case